 - Spend the warmest hours of the day by the pool of your hotel or go rafting.
 Book a hotel in Moab, close to the entrance of the park, so that you don’t have to spend hours in the car.
 We stayed at Aarchway Inn, great location and huge family rooms that sleep 6.
 Check also our hand-picked selection of the best Moab hotels for any budget.

 - Carry lots of drinking water.
 Reusable water bottle is best, but you can only refill it at the Visitor Center and at the Devil’s Garden Trailhead.
 So make sure you have plenty of water in the car and refill your bottles before you set on any hike.
 Tip: if you use plastic water bottles, put them in the freezer the night before your hike.
 That way you can enjoy nice and fresh water during the entire day.

 - Good sun protection is a must in Arches in summer.
-Use sunscreen lotion SPF50, wear a breathable hiking hat and sun glasses.
-I also advise to wear a long-sleeved shirt or an UV t-shirt.
+Use sunscreen lotion SPF50, wear a breathable hiking hat and sunglasses.
+I also advise wearing a long-sleeved shirt or an UV t-shirt.
 Sun is harsh in Arches NP in summer!

 - Wear closed walking shoes if you plan to do any hiking in Arches.

 - Buy a National Park Pass (you can get one at the entrance of any National Park) if planning to visit more than one National Park during your trip.
 It costs $80 for the whole family (one vehicle) and gives you unlimited access to all National Parks (and some other locations) for the whole year.